-The Privacy Code of Practice for Local Council Policy Government The Code makes provision that Council may use personal information for a purpose other than the purpose for which it was created in the following circumstances: Council will seek to ensure that information collected for one purpose will be used for that same purpose.
-Where Council may need to use personal information collected for one purpose for another purpose, it will first gain the consent of the individual concerned, unless an exemption applies. (i) where the use is in pursuance of Council's lawful and proper function/s and Council is satisfied that the personal information is reasonably necessary for the exercise of such function/s; or (ii) where personal information is to be used for the purpose of conferring upon a particular person, an award, prize, benefit or similar form of personal recognition.
+The Privacy Code of Council Policy Practice for Local Government The Code makes Council will seek to ensure that information collected for provision that Council one purpose will be used for that same purpose.
+Where may use personal Council may need to use personal information collected information for a purpose for one purpose for another purpose, it will first gain the other than the purpose consent of the individual concerned, unless an exemption for which it was created applies. in the following circumstances: (i) where the use is in pursuance of Council's lawful and proper function/s and Council is satisfied that the personal information is reasonably necessary for the exercise of such function/s; or (ii) where personal information is to be used for the purpose of conferring upon a particular person, an award, prize, benefit or similar form of personal recognition.